 Feel like kicking up your heels?
 From live bands to rowdy dance nights, there's usually something going on every night of the week in Jackson Hole, though the calendar is certainly most packed during the busy summer and winter seasons.

-A diverse roster of national touring acts and local musicians take to stages at popular Jackson bars and restaurants, including the Million Dollar Cowboy Bar, the Silver Dollar Bar & Grill, Town Square Tavern, Pink Garter Theatre, and The Granary (Spring Creek Ranch, just west of Jackson).
+A diverse roster of national touring acts and local musicians take to stages at popular Jackson bars and restaurants, including the Million Dollar Cowboy Bar, the Silver Dollar Bar & Grill, Pink Garter Theatre, and The Granary (Spring Creek Ranch, just west of Jackson).

 If you're in Wilson, look no further than the Stagecoach Bar, especially for the weekly Disco Night event and "Sunday Church," where the famous, 48-year-old Stagecoach Band plays music you can Western swing dance to.
 Other inducements include free drinks for the ladies and $2 cab rides when the evening comes to a close on Thursdays.
 For some history of the 'Coach and the band, click on this story.